sasjs/server.sasjs.io/docs/storedprograms.md

 ## R Programs

 Stored Programs may also run using the language of R.  Any content written to `.ROut` will be returned in the response "log" (identically to SAS).
+As R does not support the underscore (`_`) as the first character in a variable name, the automatic variables are preceded with a period (`.`) instead.

 ### Input Variables